andyet/auth.face.camp/README.md

 By default `config/development.json` has `authHost` and `appUrl` set for local development.

 If you are testing on a device on your network, you'll need to use the url that is displayed in the app's startup message (eg `On Your Network: https://192.168.1.89:8080`) instead of `localhost` and set those in `config/local.json`.
+Note that `authHost` is `http` while `appUrl` is `https`.
+This is because `https` is required to get the user's webcam in the app, but not when running this auth server locally.

 ```json
 {